 backyards may not have any.
 If that's the case, maybe you can find one at a local park.
 If

 you find one, look for spore-producing sori, or fruit dots, as described on our Fern Page.

-- Order a geology map for your state at the USGS State Map Page, and start learning your local geology, and why the landscape looks the way it does.
+the landscape looks the way it does.
 Choose your state at the left of the page.